 What do comedogenic substances do to your skin?

 Comedogenic substances disrupt the removal of sebum, protein and germs.
 These collect in the tiny bags on the hair follicles as part of the skin renewal process and as a result of environmental influences.
-They are usually pushed out naturally.
+Usually they are pushed out naturally .
 But if too much accumulates here, the dirt becomes trapped in the skin.
 Bacteria feel quite comfortable here.
 The result is comedones, i.e. blemishes that can make the skin so uneven.
-They can also grow into real pimples.
+They can also grow into real pimples .
 So the problem is that the skin doesn't get rid of its waste properly.

-If you have already researched the topic a little, you may have noticed that the comedogenicity lists do not match.
+If you've already researched the topic a bit, you may have noticed that the comedogenicity lists do not match.
 This is because there is disagreement as to how to reliably test whether an ingredient is comedogenic.
 In addition, some lists have been supplemented with empirical values.
 And they can be very different.